-- 1. Try to stop using the hard drive or partition you want to recover from because if you’re trying to recover files from your C drive for example, any activity such as browsing the internet might accidentally overwrite what you’re trying to get back.
+- Try to stop using the device or partition you want to recover from because if you’re trying to recover files from your C drive for example, any activity such as browsing the internet might accidentally overwrite what you’re trying to get back.

-- 2. Do NOT install, download or extract the data recovery software on to the hard drive or external device that you want to recover from.
+- Do NOT install, download or extract the data recovery software onto the hard drive or external device that you want to recover from.